-Camp Chickagami is the ACA Accredited Family Camping Center of The Episcopal Diocese of Eastern Michigan.
+Camp Chickagami is the retreat and camp facility owned and operated by the Episcopal Diocese of Eastern Michigan.
 It serves Michigan Episcopalians and other church and community groups as a site for religious camping, education, and recreation programs.

 We offer residential summer youth camping programs as well as facilitated adult retreats.
 Our space is also available at other times for families, churches, and organizations to rent.

 Camp Chickagami is a thin space – a place where the distance between heaven and earth is just a bit smaller.

 Camp Chickagami’s mission is to bring the individual into relationship with God; as a recipient of God’s gifts, as a steward of creation and as a member of a Christian community.
 Camp Chickagami strives to equip our diocese and beyond to share the good news of Christ.
 We are rooted in the Episcopal Church and strive to cultivate a community of openness, gratitude, connection and wonder.

 In 1928, the Fletcher family, late time “lumber barons,” contacted the Diocese of Michigan and offered some land that they said would make a good boys’ camp.
 The land was given in two parcels.
 The first camping session (or sessions) was ran using tents in 1929.
 Camp Chickagami continued as a boys camp offering summer camp sessions for multiple week sessions, family camps and church camps and retreats.